top of page

 The adjective 'stilted' has its etymological roots in the world of physical support.
 It is related to the noun 'stilt,' which originally referred to a long, slender post or pole used to raise a structure above water or uneven ground.
 The term 'stilted' itself is a figurative extension of this concept, describing something that appears elevated or raised in an unnatural way, much like a structure supported by stilts.
 In a metaphorical sense, 'stilted' has come to mean something that appears stiff, unnatural, and overly formal, lacking spontaneity or genuine emotion.
 It suggests a contrived or forced quality in language, behavior, or expression, akin to the idea of something being elevated or raised in an awkward and artificial manner.
 Therefore, the etymology of 'stilted' reflects its historical connection to the notion of something being unnaturally elevated, which aligns with its modern meaning of lacking in naturalness and spontaneity.

-Quiz: Find the meaning of the adjective stilted:
+Find the correct meaning of the adjective stilted:

 Try Again!